 We’re so excited about this Thanksgiving Food Crafts Collection!
 Before we get to that, let’s have a little history lesson.
 An EASY history lesson!

 In 1621, Thanksgiving was much different than it is today.
 Thanksgiving was a harvest shared between the new colonists and the Indians in America.
 It was a celebration of a successful harvest.
 Today we celebrate it in remembrance.
-It’s a fun time and these treats and crafts below are a great way to show our spirit!
-I love some of these as Thanksgiving party foods or decorations and they are super easy to make!
-Take a look below and enjoy!
+It’s a festive time!
+The treats and crafts below are a great way to show our spirit!
+They are super easy to make!
+Take a look below and enjoy eating or making something.
 From Sisters Know Best to you and yours, Happy Thanksgiving!

 Oreo Turkey Treats have all our favorite things – chocolate, Oreos, candy corn and cuteness!
 Visit Our Best Bites for the tutorial or just take a look at the picture and be inspired!